OpenPaymentNetwork/FerlySite/backend/Sphinx/customer.rst

                         A string containing the timestamp of the history item.
                     ``trade_Designs_Received``
                         An array of the titles of the designs that received cash in a trade exchange.
+                    ``transfer_designs``
+                        A string containing designs and their amounts sent in exchange to receive other design cash from trade call.
+The format of the string is title:design_title amount:design_amount with commas separating the designs sent in trade.

         **If unsuccessful the response body is a JSON object with one of the following attributes:**
             ``invalid``